petermeissner/stringb/README.md

 **Description**

 Base R already ships with string handling capabilities 'out-of-the-box' but lacks streamlined function names and workflow.
-The stringi (stringr) package on the other hand has well named functions, extensive Unicode support and allows for a streamlined workflow.
-On the other hand it adds dependencies and regular expression interpretation between base R functions and stringi functions might differ.
-This packages aims at providing a solution to the use case of unwanted dependencies on the one hand but wanted streamlined text processing on the other.
-The packages functions are solely based on wrapping base R functions into 'stringr'/'stringi' function names.
-Along the way it adds one or two extra functions and last but not least provides all functions as generics and defaults therefore allowing for adding methods for other text structures besides plain character.
+The 'stringi' ('stringr') package on the other hand has well named functions, extensive Unicode support and allows for a streamlined workflow.
+On the other hand it adds dependencies and regular expression interpretation between base R functions and 'stringi' functions might differ.
+This packages aims at providing a solution to the use case of unwanted dependencies on the one hand but the need for streamlined text processing on the other.
+The packages' functions are solely based on wrapping base R functions into 'stringr'/'stringi' like function names.
+Along the way it adds one or two extra functions and last but not least provides all functions as generics, therefore allowing for adding methods for other text structures besides plain character vectors.

 **This packages aims at:**